 We will support and encourage our colleagues to make positive choices for their own wellbeing.
 Adoption Matters is committed to enhancing the personal growth of everyone within the organisation, and for those we work with.
 We therefore strive to embrace the principles of Nurtured Heart with absolute clarity by refusing to energise negativity and instead aim to focus our energy on recognising and celebrating each other’s strengths, skills and successes.

-Our values are honesty and fairness, inclusivity, flexibility, ethically based and celebrating difference.
+We encourage applications from all areas of the community.
 We believe that our organisation should reflect and represent the full richness of human diversity in terms of background, identity, ability and circumstance.
-As groups of people currently under-represented as Adoption Matters employees, we are particularly keen to receive job applications if you are Black, Asian or from another ethnic background, have a disability or have personal experience of the care system and/or adoption.
-We will be measuring our success in redressing this.
+As groups of people currently under-represented as Adoption Matters employees, we are particularly keen to receive your application if you are Black, Asian or minority ethnic, have a disability or have personal experience of the care system and/or adoption.

 “Adoption Matters value you as a person and not a number through enabling a really friendly and supportive workplace; because of this I feel it is a unique and special place to work.